jessicastow/AIMS_Masters_Application/README.md

 ![image](https://user-images.githubusercontent.com/56385852/229277441-a8eabe94-31fd-4d67-8e66-595bab987a09.png)

-In the following grid, represented in text as
+In the following grid, represented in text as:
 ```
 A . .
 x x B